Skip to content

 MapperScannerConfigurer scannerConfigurer = new MapperScannerConfigurer();

-// You can obtain your mapper path via environment variables, allowing mapper scanning to be configured in the properties file
+// You can get your mapper path through environment variables, allowing mapper scanning to be configured via configuration files

 scannerConfigurer.setBasePackage("com.yourpackage.*.mapper");